-Unlike Ischia or the beaches near Rome, Ponza isn’t an island with long, sandy stretches of sand.
-Ponza is an island best enjoyed by boat.
+Unlike Ischia or the beaches near Rome, Ponza isn’t an island with long stretches of sand.
+Ponza is an island that is best enjoyed by boat.
 However, there are a few picturesque beaches & hidden coves you can reach from land.
 Unfortunately, the famous Chiaia di Luna is not one of them.
 This pretty beach has been closed for years due to falling rocks, so you can only admire it from afar.
-Book a hotel stay at Hotel Chiaia di Luna or drop by for aperitivo to enjoy the view.
+Book a hotel stay at Hotel Chiaia di Luna or drop by for an aperitivo to enjoy the view.

-This sandy beach is my favorite on the island for its gorgeous position and the adorable little beach restaurant La Marina (more details below).
+This sandy beach is my favorite on the island for its gorgeous position and its adorable little restaurant La Marina (more details below).
 You can rent loungers from a small stand as you head down to the beach.
-I walked down in flip flops but you might want to bring comfortable shoes because it’s a hike up and down 100+ steep stairs.
-Easiest to take a taxi there and back (around €20 each way).
+I walked down in flip-flops but you might want to bring comfortable shoes because it’s a hike up and down (100+-step stairs).
+It’s easiest to take a taxi there and back (around €20 each way).

-This rocky cove has a seriously Slim Aarons vibe.
-It’s located near Cala Feola but you need to drive between them.
-You’ll be laying out on a rock but can rent sun chairs and there’s a cute little restaurant here too for lunch.
+This rocky cove has a serious Slim Aarons vibe.
+It’s located near Cala Feola but you need to drive between them to get here.
+You’ll be laying out on a rock but you have the option to rent sun chairs and there’s also a cute little restaurant for lunch.

 Spiaggia del Frontone

-This is the largest beach on Ponza and easily accessible from the port — one ferry company provides transfers for €5 return (don’t lose your ticket for the way back).
+This is the largest beach on Ponza and is easily accessible from the port—one ferry company provides transfers for €5 return (don’t lose your ticket for the way back).
 This beach has a younger crowd and you can rent loungers.
 You can bring lunch or if you’re brave, walk/climb across a rocky path to reach Da Enzo Al Frontone (mentioned below).

 Hop On A Boat

-Down at the port, Oresteria is fun spot with creative dishes, tiny bright blue tables, high chairs and a social crowd.
+Down at the port, Oresteria is a fun spot with creative dishes, tiny bright blue tables, high chairs, and a social crowd.
 It’s great for people-watching and fun for a date.
-They don’t take reservations so show up early if you want to snag one of the handful of outdoor tables.
+They don’t take reservations so show up early if you want to snag one of the handfuls of outdoor tables.
 You’ll find dishes like fish balls with tomato sauce and lemon rind and tagliatelle with swordfish and fish roe.
-They’ve also recently opened up a second venue called “Orerock” set on the Santa Maria Beach (10 min from the port).
+They’ve also recently opened up a second venue called Orerock set on Santa Maria Beach (10 min from the port).

 La Marina in Cala Feola